kevinwjin/kevinwjin.github.io/_talks/2018-dreams.md

 location: "Baltimore, Maryland"
 ---

-Poster presentation given at JHU DREAMS conference, as part of Steven An's group in the Environmental Engineering department in the Bloomberg School of Public Health.
+Poster presentation given at the [JHU DREAMS conference](https://hour.jhu.edu/present/dreams/), as part of Steven An's group in the Environmental Engineering department in the Johns Hopkins Bloomberg School of Public Health.